Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ### 1.1 Example: clk_sys 12 MHz

 Supply thru Raspberry Pi Pin 2 (+5V).
-Current of the LCD (which is about 20 mA) goes into the measurement as well here.
+Current of the LCD (which is about 20 mA) goes into the measurement as well.

 ![Current](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/4b91a263-de49-49b2-8b87-8083b41b6474)

 ### 1.2 Varying clk_sys

 There is a linear dependency between the MCU current and clk_sys ("dynamic power consumption").
 About 6 mA is the "static power consumption".

 ![Current-over-clk_sys](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/1136ca16-1971-4c13-b5f3-f4026da0bb4b)